QuJX/GAGA/README.md

 # Gaussianity-Aware Gaussian Approximation (GAGA)

 This repository contains code and scripts for reproducing the **GAGA**.
 In this project, we use [EDM](https://arxiv.org/abs/2203.17003) as an example to plug in GAGA algorithm.
 Because most other 3D molecular generation baselines are constructed on EDM, so it's easy to transfer EDM-GAGA to other baselines-GAGA.
+The required dependecies are listed in requirements.txt.

 ---